Course 4: Rust Language

 Write a function that will be able to find the minimum of a Vector may this vector be a vector of i32, f32 or characters or on any type that has the possibility of comparing elements.
 Use the following function signature: smallest<T: PartialOrd> (v: &[T])-> &T

 Define a structure Point with two fields xand y that can be integer or floating point.
-Is Point{x:2,y:2.3} a valid instance of the structure point?
+Is Point{x:2,y:2.3} a valid instance of the structure Point?

 Traits: Defining Shared Behavior

-Defining a trait consists in defining the methods we can call on that type, using the keywork trait.
 In general, trait names should be defined in UpperCamelCase (e.g. IsEven) and traits methods should be defined with snake_case name (e.g. is_even(&self)).
 Implementing a trait for a particular type is done using impl name_of_trait for name_of_type{[...]}.

 Define a trait IsEven that is composed of the method is_even(&self).
 Implement the trait for the Rectangletype defined préviously (a Rectangle is even if both height and width are even)